-Step Two: Determining if Disproportionate Representation is the Result of Inappropriate Identification: The State reviewed the child find, evaluation (including re-evaluation), and eligibility policies, procedures, and practices of the 2 districts identified in step 1 of the FFY2021 data review as having disproportionate representation to determine whether the disproportionate representation was the result of inappropriate identification.
+Step Two: Determining if Disproportionate Representation is the Result of Inappropriate Identification

+The State reviewed the child find, evaluation (including re-evaluation), and eligibility policies, procedures, and practices of the 2 districts identified in step 1 of the FFY2022 data review as having disproportionate representation to determine whether the disproportionate representation was the result of inappropriate identification.

-Review of required district submissions of a disproportionality root cause self-assessment and corresponding evidence documents in the June 2021 and 2022 Disproportionality Report of the Consolidated Resource Plans including updates to action plans and prevention and/or correction activities.
-District documents are uploaded for further review and may include forms, agendas, revised policies, new or revised procedures, etc. Review of complaints, mediations, and hearings during FFY2021
+Review of required district submissions of a disproportionality root cause self-assessment and corresponding evidence documents in the June 2022 and 2023 Disproportionality Report of the Consolidated Resource Plans including updates to action plans and prevention and/or correction activities.
+CCEIS detailed plans and budget are collected and reviewed annually.
+Beginning in the 2020-21 school year, collection of district reporting on how CCEIS are implemented with fidelity was added to the Disproportionality Report of the Consolidated Resource Plans.

+District documents are uploaded for further review and may include forms, agendas, revised policies, new or revised procedures, etc. Review of complaints, mediations, and hearings during FFY2022